COVESA/dlt-viewer/scripts/windows/build.md

 ## CMake install
 - `cmake install . --prefix C:\DltViewerSDK` command replaces old approach with `.bat` files to prepare DLT Viewer distribution.
 - Each CMake target is configured with additional files, which belongs to it.
 This allows to reduce amount of scripts and simplify maintenance of cross platform development.
+- Do not use CMake install on Linux and macOS to install DLT Viewer system wide.
+CMake configuration is aiming AppImage and macOS bundle generation.
 ## CPack
 - [CPack](https://cmake.org/cmake/help/latest/module/CPack.html) is a separate command line utility, part of CMake.
 - CPack uses same concept of generators to produce specific build artifact.